 Downtown Façade Improvement Project

-Phase I - between High Avenue and A Avenue, and North A Street and North 2nd Street.
+Phase I - north of the Square, between High Avenue and A Avenue, and North A Street and North 2nd Street.

-Phase II - west of the Square, between High Avenue West and 1st Street, and Market Street and Penn Central Mall
+Phase II - west of the Square, between High Avenue and 1st Avenue, and Market Street and Penn Central Mall

 The construction contract was awarded to Christner Contracting LLC, and construction was completed between May 2017 and August 2018.

 |City - Tax Increment Finance||$287,439.49|

 Phase II (2019-2020) - Project Description

 This second phase is similar to the first phase, but focuses on six (6) buildings directly west of the town square.
 Buildings were selected through a similar method as the Phase I project and the work will include similar types of repair.
 Curtis Architecture & Design is again providing the architectural services for this project, and facilitating the Oskaloosa Historic Preservation Commission and the Iowa State Historic Preservation Office approval processes.
 Funding for this project comes through the City of Oskaloosa, a Community Development Block Grant through the Iowa Economic Development Authority, and property owners.
 See facade designs (PDF).